 What to do about it:

-Make a list of the triggers that steer you off course from a healthy, plant-based diet.
-Then next to it, write down the substitute. the new habit.
+Make a list of the triggers that steer you from a healthy, plant-based diet.
+Then next to it, write down something healthier that you can substitute.
 Is it fast food?
-Find a fast food substitute, like the salad bar, or a vegan burger joint, and make a beeline there instead.
-Is it cheese that you use to eat in the afternoon?
-Make an oil-free hummus dip and veggies instead.
-Chocolate?
-Throw cacao nibs into a smoothie.
-And, start finding recipe replacements like these Chickpea Chocolate Chip cookies.
+Find a healthy fast food substitute, like the salad bar or a vegan burger joint, and make a beeline there instead.

-Read, “The Power of Habits,” to get a better understanding of habits and download this printable Habit Minder to get a grip on how your habits are steering you off course.
+Read “The Power of Habits” to get a better understanding of habits, and download this printable Habit Minder to get a grip on how your habits are steering you off course.

 DOWNLOAD this printable "Habit Minder” sheet to fill in the bad habits you’d like to change and what new habits you’ll replace them with.